edibotopic/edibotopic-website/content/notes/iconic-programming.md

 > Odin borrows the ^ syntax for pointers from the Pascal family, because it is pointy [...]

-The syntax for pointer in Odin and Pascal resembles what the concept of what a pointer does: _it is pointy because it points_.
+The syntax for pointer in Odin and Pascal resembles the concept of what a pointer does: _it is pointy because it points_.

 Neither language is fully iconic, as they use combinations of both symbols and